opnfv/functest/docs/testing/user/configguide/configguide.rst

   profile or any other test inputs that could be reused by any test project.
-* **docker**: This directory includes the needed files and tools to build the Funtest Docker image.
+* **docker**: This directory includes the needed files and tools to build the Functest Docker image.
 * **docs**: This directory includes documentation: Release Notes, User Guide, Configuration Guide and Developer Guide.
 * **functest**: This directory contains all the code needed to run